AhmadDanyal/CourseRegistrationSystem/README.md

 ## Course Registration System
 This is an end-to-end .NET project that implements MVC architectural pattern.
 It utilizes the Entity Framework for its model to integrate seamlessly with MySQL for querying and producing views on the front-end.
 The front-end is constructed using Blazor pages with some HTML/CSS/Javascript.

-The project allows users to register themselves as on of the following roles:
+The project allows users to register themselves as one of the following roles:
 - Admins
 - Teachers
 - Students